 - The BBC has advice on how to protect your mental health during this time.

 - Cognita has a list of things to do to look after your wellbeing while schools are closed,

 The Help Hub is a group of qualified therapists who are giving their time freely to help people in your situation.
-If you would like a 20 minute chat on Skype, FaceTime or on the telephone, you will be able to book a session with The Help Hub from 23rd March onward.
+You can book a 20 minute chat on Skype, FaceTime or on the telephone.

 You should contact your group coordinator for updates, but it is reasonable to assume that most, if not all, Gingerbread groups will not be having meet ups for the foreseeable future.